pkiraly/qa-catalogue/README.md

 * `functional-analysis-mapping.csv`: the mapping of functions and data elements
-* `functional-analysis-histogram.csv`: the histogram of scores and count of records for each functions (e.g. there are _x_ number of records which has _j_ score for function _a_)
+* `functional-analysis-histogram.csv`: the histogram of scores and count of records for each function (e.g. there are _x_ number of records which has _j_ score for function _a_)

 ### Field frequency distribution